 Great Chanyu of Xiongnu.
 Grandgrandson of Maodun Chanyu.
 Son of Ichise Chanyu. the 8th great Chanyu after Modun Chanyu.
-His brother, Guilihu, the 7th Chanyu during his only one year reign, killed in a battle to seize back the land with Shoufan fortress in Ordor from an state.
-During Chedihou Chanyu, aggressive attacks from Han state activated and Xiongnu was facing political difficulties.
+His brother, Guilihu, the 7th Chanyu during his only one year reign, was killed in a battle to seize back the land with Shoufan fortress in Ordor from a state.
+During Qiedihou Chanyu, aggressive attacks from the Han state activated and Xiongnu was facing political difficulties.

-Because of Chinese conspirators, the relationship between two powers worsened and in 99 BCE great army of Han entered Xiongnu in three fronts.
-Han general Li Guangli attacked Western Tuqi Wang domain and killed and captured more than ten thousand Xiongnu and on the way back he was caught in the blockade, lost most of his warriors, and barely survived.
-Second Han army did not encounter the Xiongnu army and later returned back.
-General Li Lin of Eastern army of Han was surrounded by Xiongnu and fought with Chedihou Chanyu, who was defeated and captured.
-Only 400 men fro his army got back.
-According to Han state law, if Chinese ministers, noblemen, generals were captured and surrendered due to stronger opponent’s force, he would be executed for betrayal and/or one of his family members were to bear this punishment.
+Because of Chinese conspirators, the relationship between the two powers worsened and in 99 BCE great army of Han entered Xiongnu on three fronts.
+Han general Li Guangli attacked the Western Tuqi Wang domain and killed and captured more than ten thousand Xiongnu on the way back he was caught in the blockade, lost most of his warriors, and barely survived.
+The second Han army did not encounter the Xiongnu army and later returned back.
+General Li Lin of the Eastern army of Han was surrounded by Xiongnu and fought with Qiedihou Chanyu, who was defeated and captured.
+Only 400 men from his army got back.
+According to Han state law, if Chinese ministers, noblemen, and generals were captured and surrendered due to a stronger opponent’s force, they would be executed for betrayal, and/or one of his family members was to bear this punishment.
 Captured Li Lin had no way to return back, so he submitted to Xiongnu and agreed to serve them.
-Chedihou gave his daughter to marry, made him a governor, and sent him to govern remote Qiangun tribe land in the north-western periphery of Xiongnu.
-Li Lin loyally served to Xiongnu.
-Archeologists discovered ruin of his palace in the lowland of Minusinsk and carried out excavation.
+Qiedihou gave his daughter to marry, made him a governor, and sent him to govern remote Qiangun tribe land in the north-western periphery of Xiongnu.
+Li Lin loyally served Xiongnu.
+Archeologists discovered the ruin of his palace in the lowland of Minusinsk and carried out an excavation.

-The submission of General Li Lin to Xiongnu left a deep impression in China.
-It was unimaginable for the great General of Han to surrender to enemy and was considered to be a great sin.
+The submission of General Li Lin to the Xiongnu left a deep impression on China.
+It was unimaginable for the great General of Han to surrender to the enemy and was considered to be a great sin.
 His mother was executed.
-Ancient historian and well-known scholar Sima Qian tried to save his mother’s life saying that general Li Lin must have been in the intricate situation but was claimed to be guilty in wrongdoing himself.
+Ancient historian and well-known scholar Sima Qian tried to save his mother’s life saying that general Li Lin must have been in the intricate situation but was claimed to be guilty of wrongdoing himself.
 He was centered and thrown into prison.
 Two months later he was released and promoted to ahead of Royal chancellery by Wudi.

-This was a big victory over aggressive attacks from Han in the history of Xiongnu.
+This was a big victory over aggressive attacks from Han in the history of Xiongnu (Qiedihou).
 Two years later, in 97 BCE Han decided to take revenge and sent an army led by General Li Guangli but was defeated again.
-Chedihou Chanyu was a skillful military leader, a talented organizer and saved his homeland in difficult periods.
+Qiedihou Chanyu was a skillful military leader and a talented organizer who saved his homeland in difficult periods.

 Cheremukhovaya Pad’ Tombs

 Xiongnu noble tribe or clan name.
-In the chapter about Southern Xiongnu of the “Hou Han Shu”, talking about the events held in 40-50 CE, described that there was a permanent marriage treaty system between ruling Kuanti clan with other 4 noble clans as Huyuni, Xiubi, Qiulin, and Lan.
-Most researchers support the idea of G.Sukhbaatar about that main clan of Xiongnu such as Huyan, Lan, attested also between Xianbei, which was the remains of the tribal dual organization.
+The chapter about Southern Xiongnu of the “Hou Han Shu”, talking about the events held in 40-50 CE, described that there was a permanent marriage treaty system between the ruling Kuanti clan with other 4 noble clans as Huyuni, Xiubi, Qiulin, and Lan.
+Most researchers support the idea of G.Sukhbaatar that the main clan of Xiongnu such as Huyan, and Lan, attested also between Xianbei, which were the remains of the tribal dual organization.